hongkunyoo/jupyterflow/docs/get-started.md

 You need to expose Argo Web UI to see the result of `jupyterflow`.

-## 5. Grant JupyterHub ServiceAccount RBAC
+## 5. Grant JupyterHub Service Account RBAC

-Grant service account used in JupyterHub the ability to create Argo Workflow objects.
+Grant the service account used in JupyterHub a role to create Argo Workflow objects.

 ### Options 1)

 The simplest way to grant service account is to bind `cluster-admin` role.
-For example, if you deployed JupyterHub in `jupyterflow` namespace and specify service account as `default`
+For example, if you deployed JupyterHub in `jupyterflow` namespace and specify service account as `default`, run

 ```bash
 # --serviceaccount=<NAMESPACE>:<SERVICE_ACCOUNT>